 Just after weeks, patients who had received PRP injections had more than 75% hair density, while none had it in the control group.
 Not just that, but their scalp recovery was quicker, and they had lengthier hair.
 That is why surgeons recommend getting PRP therapy with hair restoration.

 This is one of the biggest reasons why some people don’t get a hair transplant.
-It’s mainly what makes them think is hair transplant worth it?
+It’s mainly what makes them think is hair transplant even worth it.
 However, with time, restoration surgery has become more and more common.
 This has impacted the hair transplant cost.

 The increasing demand has led to more and more clinics offering this surgery, which has resulted in lowering the prices, in general.
 Still, there are huge variations depending on where you get the surgery, the type of surgery, and your desired result.